deng-lab/viroprofiler/docs/quickstart.md

 ## Required inputs

-To run the pipeline, we basically need a samplesheet describing raw reads of samples to to be analysed (`--input`) and the path to the directory containing the databases used by bacannot (`--viroprofiler_db`).
+To run the pipeline, we basically need a samplesheet describing raw reads of samples to be analysed (`--input`) and the path to the directory containing the databases used by viroprofiler (`--db`).

 ### Prepare the input samplesheet